gisaia/arlas_cli/docs/docs/started.md

 ```

 !!! tip
-    Before reindexing data, do not forget to create [recreate the empty index from inferred mapping](#create-an-empty-index-from-inferred-mapping)
+    Before reindexing data, do not forget to [recreate the empty index from inferred mapping](#create-an-empty-index-from-inferred-mapping)

-    Collection do not need to be declared again
+    Collection does not need to be declared again.

 ### Delete a collection